 In January 2007, we signed a consulting agreement with Dr. Parviz Amid to help us develop a stapler for hernia repair.
 Dr. Amid is past president of the American Hernia Society and a pioneer of and renowned expert in the Lichtenstein hernia repair.
-Under this agreement, we have agreed to pay Dr. Amid a 4% royalty based on the worldwide net sales of any product developed by us with his assistance, including the AMID Stapler®, for a period of ten years from the first commercial sale of each such product.
+Under this agreement, which was amended in November 2012, we have agreed to pay Dr. Amid a 1.5% royalty for the first three years and then a 4% royalty on the following seven years based on the worldwide net sales of any product developed by us with his assistance, including the AMID HFD, for a total royalty period of ten years from the first commercial sale of each such product.